massung/CHIP-8/README.md

 _(\*\*): So, in the original CHIP-8, the shift opcodes were actually intended to be `VX = VY shift 1`.
 But somewhere along the way this was dropped and shortened to just be `VX = VX shift 1`.
 No ROMS or emulators I could find implemented the original CHIP-8 shift instructions, and so neither does this one.
 However, the assembler will always write out a correct instruction so that any future emulators can implement the shift either way and it will work._

 _(\*\*\*): When implementing 16x16 sprite drawing, note that the sprites are drawn row major.
-The frist two bytes make up the first row, the next two bytes the second row, etc._
+The first two bytes make up the first row, the next two bytes the second row, etc._

 ### Directives